ipatch/homebrew-us-05/inkscape/inkscape-building-for-macOS.md

 ###### Gotchas

+- ❗️ **September 11, 2019** not exactly sure if this still an ongoing issue

 - ❗️ **June 1, 2019** there are some current issues with generating the **pot** files using _ninja_, a work around is to manually checkout the **pot** file using git after pulling in the latest upstream changes.
 Also since commit [d66a11f1](https://gitlab.com/inkscape/inkscape/commit/d66a11f144601d1bb2fb0007e3e4463a393b6bd3) **gtk-mac-integration** has been merged into master thus, **gtk-mac-integration** is required to complete the build process.

 ```shell